ibra3bd/WebsiteSummarizer/README.md

 # WebsiteSummarizer-Git-
- This is a copy of the website summarizer but designed for git
+WebsiteSummarizer is a code for a simply designed website that takes any URL provided and summarizes the written contents of the website to display it for the user as 1 small paragraph.